Concentric circles

 - Concentric circles

 A circle K with radius r = 8 cm is given.
-How big a radius must a smaller concentric circle divides a circle K into two parts with the same area? - Annulus
+What radius must a smaller concentric circle have to divide circle K into two parts of equal area? - Annulus

 Two concentric circles form an annulus with a width of 10 cm.
 The radius of the smaller circle is 20 cm.
 Calculate the area of the annulus. - Katy 7

-Katy ordered a cylinder-shaped cake with a volume of 15.7 l.
+Katy ordered a cylinder-shaped cake with a volume of 15.7 litres.
 It consists of two layers.
 The volume of the upper layer is 4 times smaller than the volume of the lower layer.
-The height of both layers is the same and is equal to the radius of the upper laye - Circle annulus
+The height of both layers is the same and equals the radius of the upper laye - Circle annulus

 There are two concentric circles in the figure.
 The chord of the larger circle, 10 cm long, is tangent to the smaller circle.
-What does annulus have? - Chord 24
+What does annulus have? - Concentric Circles Area

-A chord with length t = r times the square root of two divides a circle with radius r into two circular segments.
-What is the ratio of the areas of these segments? - Geodesist
+A chord of length t = r√2 divides a circle with radius r into two circular segments.
+What is the ratio of the areas of these two segments? - Geodesist